 Societe Generale is committed to integrating persons with disabilities and implements measures to ensure that banking services are available to our customers and employees alike.
 These include adapting network ATMs and branches to make them disability-accessible, providing account statements in Braille, offering customer service to deaf and hearing-impaired customers, and ensuring the digital accessibility of applications.

 - The Group signed the ILO Global Business & Disability Network Charter in 2016.

-- 74% of Group employees have taken part in disability awareness-raising initiatives, particularly in Romania, the Czech Republic, Germany, Serbia, Spain, Algeria, India, France, Japan and the United States, since 2016.
+- 74% of Group staff have taken part in disability awareness-raising initiatives, particularly in Romania, the Czech Republic, Germany, Serbia, Spain, Algeria, India, France, Japan and the United States, since 2016.

 - In 2018, the Group employed nearly 2,600 disabled staff around the world, including more than 1,800 in France (excluding subsidiaries).

-- Four the last four years in France, Societe Generale has participated in the Disability, Employment and Sustainable Sourcing trade fair, as well as European Disability Employment Week.
+- For the last four years in France, Societe Generale has participated in the Disability, Employment and Sustainable Sourcing trade fair, as well as European Disability Employment Week.

 - More than 4,000 disability-friendly workstations have been installed in France since 2007.

 Societe Generale seeks to enhance cooperation between the different generations through collective bargaining agreements and special programmes, such as the OCTAVE inter-company programme, reverse mentoring and intergenerational think tank WhyLab, made up of members from Generation Y, which offers workshops centred on adapting Group projects for younger generations.

 - In 2016, Societe Generale SA France co-founded public interest group GEN (Grande École du Numérique or Elite Digital School).
 GEN is an accreditation body enabling people from different backgrounds (unemployed young people, Group staffseeking to advance their careers etc.) to develop digital and IT skills.